 As noted in Section 3.2, several operating systems use the Clock algorithm.
 However, Clock is not cost-aware.
-Thus, in this section, we evaluate the use of a lazy partitioned algorithm called Lazy Clock as a practical virtual memory page replacement algorithm.
-Again, we use Traces 2 and 3 and compare Lazy Clock to Clock.
+Thus, in this section, we evaluate the use of Lazy Clock and Eager Clock, which are described in Section 3.2.
+Again, we use Traces 2 and 3 and compare Lazy Clock and Eager Clock to Clock.
 Experimental results are found in Figures 6 and 7.

-In Figure 6, Lazy Clock performs well.
-As desired, Lazy Clock gives a greater proportion of the cache to slower devices and devices with more requests.
-Thus, Lazy Clock is able to mask performance differences even as the speed of the one slow disk degrades significantly.
-For example, with the imbalanced workload, Lazy Clock begins with a throughput of approximately 21 MB/s when all disks are identical and degrades to only about 17 MB/s when the slow disk is a full 10-years older than the others.
+In Figure 6, Lazy Clock and Eager Clock perform well.
+As desired, Lazy Clock and Eager Clock give a greater proportion of the cache to slower devices and devices with more requests.
+Thus, Lazy Clock and Eager Clock are able to mask performance differences even as the speed of the one slow disk degrades significantly.
+For example, with Trace 2, Lazy Clock begins with a throughput of approximately 22 MB/s when all disks are identical and degrades to only about 18 MB/s when the slow disk is a full 10-years older than the others.
 This throughput compares favorably to LANDLORD and Lazy LRU in Figure 5.

 Figure 6: Clock-based replacement algorithms.
-The figure shows the performance of Lazy Clock and Clock as one disk is aged.
+The figure shows the performance of Lazy Clock, Eager Clock, and Clock as one disk is aged.
 The same workloads are investigated as in Figure 5.

 Figure 7: Clock-based with multiple old disks.
-The figure shows the performance of Lazy Clock and Clock as the number of disks of age two years is increased.
-Trace 2 is used, which is the same workload as in the left graph of Figure 5.
+The figure shows the performance of Eager Clock, Lazy Clock, and Clock as the number of disks of age two years is increased.
+Trace 2 is used, which is the same workload as in Figure 5a.

-Figure 7 shows how Lazy Clock gracefully masks an increasing number of two-year old disks.
-While Clock is affected by any heterogeneity, the performance of Lazy Clock only slowly degrades.
-While the performance does not match Clock when the system is homogeneous, such as when there are zero or 16 two-year old disks, the performance is fairly close.
+Figure 7 shows how Lazy Clock and Eager Clock gracefully mask an increasing number of two-year old disks.
+While Clock is affected by any heterogeneity, the performance of Lazy Clock and Eager Clock only slowly degrade.
+While the performance of Lazy Clock does not match Clock when the system is homogeneous, such as when there are zero or 16 two-year old disks, the performance is fairly close.
 Our experience has shown that a smaller base correction size when the devices are homogeneous can remove the discrepancy.